Subscribe to our blog

 The most recent studies from comScore show that Instagram’s audience is nearly 60% female.
 So it only makes sense that in the first, second and third frames, you see females using the app.
 If you want your audience to download your app, it’s important for your visuals to resonate.

 We’re huge fans of the Calm app.
-Not only do its product shots makes you feel relaxed, they communicate the app’s value proposition.
+Not only do its product shots make you feel relaxed, they communicate the app’s value proposition.
 On the very first screen, you read that meditation can be “life-changing.”
 From there, Calm isn’t shy about touting key features like Sleep Stories followed by situations where meditation can improve your life.

 Some mobile app designers make the mistake of thinking their product shots HAVE to be straight screenshots of the product.
 In fact, you can have a bit of fun with your screenshots and showcase specific features, like the folks at Flipp did with these product shots.
 They’ve used a magnifying technique to highlight discounts and their loyalty program.